Planning a Europe trip from India? Here’s the only guide you’ll ever need:

 From luxury hotels to mid-range accommodations to bed & breakfasts, the range of accommodation in Europe will amaze you.
-While hotels always cost a little extra, some of the cheaper accommodation options are as follows.
+While hotels always cost a little extra, our Europe trip planner also suggests you with some of the cheaper accommodation options.

 Hostels – Think budget, think hostels.
 A popular choice among the backpackers and the youth, hostels are highly budget-friendly and provide you with the option to interact with travellers from all around the world.
 And there is often a common misconception when it comes to hostels that they will be shabby and are suited only for young people.
 On the contrary, modern-day hostels are clean and carry rooms that are suited for solo travellers, couple, and family-travellers as well.

 Stay with locals – Wondering if staying with locals is actually possible?
 The answer is yes, totally.
 Sites like Couchsurfing are a great place to connect with locals and finding an accommodation during your travel.
 What’s more interesting is you get to understand the culture and experience the local part of the destination.
 Just make sure, the profile checks out on Couchsurfing and you are good to go.